Over the past 12 months, Cisco has embarked on a journey to take Umbrella to a new level.

 Umbrella’s new secure web gateway (full proxy) provides complete visibility, control and protection of web traffic with features such as URL-level content filtering, application blocking or app functionality, HTTPS decryption (either for selected sites or for all).
 File inspection with Cisco AMP (Advanced Malware Protection) and being able to run unknown files in a sandboxing environment through Cisco Threat Grid.

-If you would like to learn more about Cisco Umbrella or to take up a free trial then click the link below to get instant pricing and also a free of charge trial.
+If you would like to learn more about Cisco Umbrella or to take up a free trial then get in touch below.